 HMC reserves the right to evaluate an application and render a final decision even if all pieces of the application have not been received.

-In 2020 we announced two important changes to our previous standardized testing policy:
+Since 2020 we announced these additional changes to our previous standardized testing policy:

 - We will no longer be considering SAT subject test scores.